dinhtri6905/dinhtri6905/README.md

 - 🎓 Student at UIT.
 - 🌐 Major: Computer Networks and Data Communications.
-- 💻 Interested in networking, cloud, DevOps, and system automation.
+- 💻 Interested in networking, Cloud, DevOps, and system automation.
 - 🚀 Always exploring open-source and real-world tech projects.

 ---